dbm-network/mods/README.md

 3. Extract the contents of the .zip file into the folder you just opened (Overwrite existing files if asked)

+To install extensions you need to move the .js file from the extension folder and place it directly into the extensions folder for your project.

 **You will need to repeat this process for all of your projects**